Energinet-DataHub/opengeh-wholesale/source/notebooks/README.md

 Secrets are stored as environment variables in the Databricks cluster, and read out in code.

-## How to setup environment variables:
+## How to setup environment variables

 In the Databricks menu select "Compute"